 This extremely viscous casting resin comes in a 2-part three quarter gallon kit.
-You can pour it to a thickness of 2 to 4 inches and is the best resin for castings, river tables, live edges amongst other applications.
-The resin cures glossy and clear with a professional look. you can also tint with mica powder for effect.
+You can pour it to a thickness up to 2 inches and is the best resin for castings, river tables, live edges amongst other applications.
+The resin cures glossy and clear with a professional look. you can also tint it with mica powder for effect.

 This product offers great performance and produces a beautiful clear coating that is easy to apply.
 Once the resin has hardened, it is durable and resistant to scratches and liquids.
 Great for bar tops and river tables.
 This product can be applied to numerous surfaces, and this includes wood.

 The resin includes 100% solids and, therefore, offers the best color and has the best air release properties.
 You can easily use it for a deep pour, which will help to get rid of any problems like crawling, fisheyes, or craters.

 The product is approved by the FDA and can, therefore, be used on surfaces where food will be.
 So, great for river tabletops, bar tops, glass items, tumblers, a variety of craft projects and repair jobs at home.

 Let’s have a Look at a few Application Ideas

 Epoxy resin is the perfect choice when it comes to a product for sealing the wood.
 After application, the wood becomes water-resistant and is protected from damage like abrasions.
 You can use epoxy resin for sealing in the following cases:

 - Kitchen countertops